TradeTrust/documentation/docs/topics/verifying-documents/issuance-status.md

 sidebar_label: Issuance Status
 ---

-OpenAttestation checks that the document has been issued and that it's issuance status is in good standing (for instance, that it hasn't been revoked).
-As of today, OpenAttestation supports two ways to issue documents: DIDs and Ethereum Smart Contracts.
+TradeTrust checks that the document has been issued and that it's issuance status is in good standing (for instance, that it hasn't been revoked).
+As of today, TradeTrust supports two ways to issue documents: DIDs and Ethereum Smart Contracts.

 ## Ethereum Smart Contracts

+### Token Registry

+The token registry smart contract is deployed by individual transferable records issuers such as the land title registry (for title deed) or shipping lines (for bill of lading).
+This smart contract replaces the document store smart contract in the previous section. similarly to document store contract, it also has it's identity bound to the issuer using DNS.

+The token registry stores the ownership state of the transferable records using a mapping from document ID to owner.
+The document ID is the target hash (and merkle root) of the individual OA document created.
+The owner will be either an externally owned account (EOA) or smart contract address.

+### Document Store

-The [document store](/docs/integrator-section/verifiable-document/ethereum/document-store) is a smart contract on the Ethereum network that records the issuance and revocation status of OpenAttestation documents.
+The [document store](/docs/integrator-section/verifiable-document/ethereum/document-store) is a smart contract on the Ethereum network that records the issuance and revocation status of TradeTrust documents.
 It stores the hashes of wrapped documents, which are the records of the owner of the document store having issued the documents.
 Before we explain the verification process in detail, we need to introduce a new concept: the `merkleRoot`.

 Let's imagine that we need to wrap thousands of files and had to issue the `targetHash` for each of them.
 It would be extremely inefficient because Ethereum is slow, and we would have to pay for each transaction.